wsmoak/wsmoak.github.io/_posts/2016-01-11-embedded-elixir-nerves-bake.md

 $ bake toolchain get
 {% endhighlight %}

 You can find the files it downloaded in your home directory under `~/.nerves`.
+I can't find documentation on what exactly is in these or how they get created, but I'm sure it's coming.

 **4:** Compile the firmware for your target platform, including your project code.
 Again it will pick up the default target automatically.